 Check the above step-by-step tutorial.

-There are three practical solutions to recover deleted files in Windows 11.
-If you simply delete a file, it will go to the Recycle Bin and you can restore it easily.
+There are four practical solutions to recover deleted files in Windows 11.
+If you simply delete a file, it will go to the Recycle Bin, and you can restore it easily.
 If the data is no longer in the Recycle bin and you've created backups before, you can use Windows backup to restore deleted files.

 Was This Page Helpful?

 Cedric Grantham is a senior editor and data recovery specialist of EaseUS.
 He mainly writes articles and how-to tips about data recovery on PC and Mac.
 He has handled 10,000+ data recovery cases and is good at data recovery of NTFS, FAT (FAT32 and ExFAT) file systems, and RAID structure reorganization.

 Evan Galasso is a digital forensics and data recovery engineer with over 10 years of experience in the field.
 He presents opinions on the current state of storage media, reverse engineering of storage systems and firmware, and electro-mechanical systems of SSDs and HDDs.